Key takeaways:

 - Video content starts around $500 for professional production.

-- Ongoing updates like blog writing or social content should also be factored into your monthly budget.
+- Ongoing updates, such as blog writing, maintaining a blog website, or social content, should also be factored into your monthly budget.

 Templates

 Templates can cost anywhere from $0 to $70 or more.
-Most website builders, like Network Solutions, offer a wide selection of free templates to make the website-building process much easier, especially for beginners or small business owners.
+Most website builders like ours offer a wide selection of free templates to make the website-building process much easier, especially for beginners or small business owners.

-Premium templates, which often include extra features and customization options, are typically priced in the $30 to $70+ range.
+Premium templates, which often include extra features and customization options, are typically priced in the $30-$70+ range.
 While optional, they can be a smart investment if you want a more unique layout or added functionality.

-Basic eCommerce tools can start as low as $10 per month, but for more advanced features—like multichannel selling, automated marketing, or appointment scheduling—you might pay up to over $2000, depending on the platform and plan.
+Basic e-commerce tools can start as low as $10 per month, but for more advanced features—like multichannel selling, automated marketing, or appointment scheduling—you might pay up to $2,000 or more, depending on the platform and plan.

-Network Solutions offers a cost-effective package starting at $9.99 per month (renewing at $29.99 per month).
-It includes an AI-powered website builder, a secure checkout, domain privacy, email marketing tools, and support for selling on platforms like Amazon, Instagram, and eBay.
+For instance, our website builder e-commerce plan bills at around $13.99 per month.
+It includes an AI-powered website builder, secure checkout, domain privacy, email marketing tools, and support for selling on platforms such as Amazon, Instagram, and eBay.

 Marketing tools and services

-Marketing costs can range from $0 to over $10,000 per month, and this depends on your approach and whether you do it yourself or hire experts.
+Marketing costs can range from $0 to over $10,000 per month, depending on your approach and whether you do it yourself or hire experts.

 Here are the typical costs for different website marketing strategies:

-- Email marketing platforms often start free but can reach $1,000 per month
+- Email marketing platforms often start free, but can reach more than $1,000 per month.

 How much does it cost to build a website with a website builder?

-Website builders offer one of the most affordable ways to get online, with prices starting as low as $1.99 to $10 per month—or around $500 annually, including essentials like hosting, domain registration, SSL, and maintenance.
+Website builders offer one of the most affordable ways to get online, with plans that typically charge a recurring monthly fee.
+Prices range from $1.99 per month and vary depending on inclusions such as hosting, domain registration, SSL, and maintenance.
 If you’re looking to cut costs and launch quickly, a website builder might be your best bet.

 Here’s a side-by-side pricing comparison of popular website builders:

-How much does it cost to build a website with a professional web developer?
+How much does it cost to build a website with a professional web designer?

 Many small businesses prefer this route because freelance developers offer more flexibility and room for negotiation than developers associated with a web design agency.